 Another weird thing about this house is that when the previous owners installed tile over the linoleum in the kitchen and laundry room, they left the bathroom/pantry untouched.
 It’s even weirder because there’s a stack of leftover tile sitting beside the steps in the garage.
 So they had the material but just chose not to use it.

-Now we have the materials, and we choose not to use them.
+Now we have the materials, and we also choose not to use them.
 We’ve never tiled anything, and we don’t have a desire to pay someone else to install these tiles, which we really don’t love in the first place.
 I’ve thought for years about trying to paint the linoleum.
 If I did a terrible job, we could just break down and pay someone to install the leftover kitchen tiles!
 But I’ve never prioritized that project.

 Fast forward to October 2017, my now wallpaper-less bathroom, and the Fall One Room Challenge…and I’m going to do it!